Seraphim Glushakov

-Seraphim, born Fyodor Mikhailovich Glushakov (Karaganda, 19 March 1969 – Samara, 9 June 2020) was a Bishop of the Russian Orthodox Church, who headed the Diocese of Anadyr' and Chukotka from 2011 to 2015.
+Seraphim, born Fyodor Mikhailovich Glushakov (19 March 1969 – 9 June 2020) was a Bishop of the Russian Orthodox Church, who headed the Diocese of Anadyr and Chukotka from 2011 to 2015.

 Biography

 He was born in 1969 in Karaganda into an Orthodox family, exiled to Kazakhstan during the repressions of the 1930s.
 In 1986 he graduated from a secondary school and entered the Moscow Theological Seminary.
 After graduation, he entered the Holy Dormition Pskov-Pechersky Monastery as a novice.
 In 1992 he graduated from the Kuibyshev State Pedagogical Institute.
-On February 16, 1992, he was ordained a deacon by Archbishop Proclus of Ulyanovsk and Melekess.
-On July 5, 1992, he was ordained a presbyter by Archbishop Eusebius of Samara and Syzran and appointed rector of the Resurrection Cathedral under construction in the city of Samara, which was consecrated in 1993.
+On 16 February 1992, he was ordained a deacon by Archbishop Proclus of Ulyanovsk and Melekess.
+On 5 July 1992, he was ordained a presbyter by Archbishop Eusebius of Samara and Syzran and appointed rector of the Resurrection Cathedral under construction in the city of Samara, which was consecrated in 1993.
 In the 1990s, the Resurrection Cathedral became the first Orthodox church on the working-class outskirts of Samara - Bezymyanka.
 Under the leadership of Glushakov, the building of the Resurrection Cathedral itself was reconstructed and significantly expanded, the adjacent territory being improved.

-On June 23, 1998, with the blessing of Archbishop Sergius of Samara and Syzran, he took monastic vows.
+On 23 June 1998, with the blessing of Archbishop Sergius of Samara and Syzran, he took monastic vows.
 By Easter 2000 he was elevated to the rank of hegumen.
 In 2002, he graduated from the Moscow Theological Academy with a PhD in Theology; he supervised two diocesan commissions of the Samara diocese (for external relations and for monasteries).
-On October 6, 2003, by the decision of the Holy Synod, the Resurrection Cathedral was transformed into the Resurrection Monastery, and Abbot Seraphim was appointed the abbot of this monastery.
+On 6 October 2003, by the decision of the Holy Synod, the Resurrection Cathedral was transformed into the Resurrection Monastery, and Abbot Seraphim was appointed the abbot of this monastery.

 In 2004, he graduated with honors from the Law Faculty of the Stolypin Volga Academy of Public Administration.
 He taught at the Samara Theological Seminary and the Samara State Economic University.
 By Easter 2010, he was elevated to the rank of archimandrite.